sign-language-assessment-services/backend/README.md

 ### run-container: Run the docker image

-`./go run-container`
+`make run-container`

-Use this command if you have build your docker image via `./go image`.
+Use this command if you have build your docker image via `make docker-build`.
 Then a container will be started using these additional command line
 arguments: